About the Royal Commission on Antisemitism and Social Cohesion

 Public Hearing Block 2

-From 25 May 2026, Sydney
+25 May - 4 June 2026, Sydney

 On 9 January 2026, the Governor-General Her Excellency the Honourable Sam Mostyn AC issued Letters Patent, which established the Royal Commission on Antisemitism and Social Cohesion.